Skip to content ↓

 5. Who in the Academy needs to be aware of the child's condition and the support required;

-6. Arrangements for written permission from parents/carers and the Head of School for medication to be administered by a member of staff, or self-administered by the student during school hours;
+6. Arrangements for written permission from parents/carers and the Principal for medication to be administered by a member of staff, or self-administered by the student during school hours;

 7. Separate arrangements or procedures required for school trips or other school activities outside of the normal school timetable that will ensure the child can participate, e.g. risk assessment.